 Automotive Technology is a course designed to provide preparation and training for entry into the many fields related to the automotive industry.
 The first year is spent learning and practicing general service, maintenance, light repair, and upkeep of all aspects of the automobile, including brakes, engine repair, and tune-up.
 State-of-the-art technology is emphasized throughout the program.

-The second year course involves study and experience in engine repair, electrical systems, and four-wheel alignment.
+The second-year course involves study and experience in engine repair, electrical systems, and four-wheel alignment.
 Instruction and training are also provided to develop a thorough understanding of design, construction, and operation of all automotive systems.
 Techniques that entail diagnostic testing devices to determine the cause of faulty operation, or to properly adjust complex automotive devices and/or systems, are an integral part of this course.
-With approval and recommendation of the teacher, students may spend time in actual on-the-job work experiences during the second semester.
+With the approval and recommendation of the teacher, students may spend time in actual on-the-job work experiences during the second semester.

 - Engine Repair

 - Suspension & Steering